MARY MUSGROVE AND HER FATHER, EDWARD MUSGROVE’S FAMILY

 John H. Logan, in his History of the Upper Country of South Carolina, wrote:

 “Paddy Carr, once hunting for Beeks, caught him in his father’s house at the mill.
 He had come in to change his clothing, and get some refreshment; Mary was preparing him a meal; he had leaned his sword against the door lintel.
-Paddy came suddenly upon him, and took him before he could think of escape
+Paddy came suddenly upon him, and took him before he could think of escape.

-Paddy said‘Are you Beeks Musgrove?’
+Paddy said: ‘Are you Beeks Musgrove?’
 ‘I am, sir.’
 ‘You are the man, sir, I have long sought.’
 Mary seeing the drawn sword of her brother in Carr’s hand, said: ‘Are you Paddy Carr?’
 ‘I am Mary Musgrove, Mr. Carr; and you must not kill my brother,’ at the time throwing herself between them.

 An interview now took place between Carr and Musgrove.
 Carr was struck with his manly beauty, and said: ‘Musgrove, you look like a man that would fight.’
 ‘Yes, said Musgrove, ‘there are circumstances under which I would fight.’
 ‘If I had come upon you alone,’ said Carr, ‘in possession of your arms, would you have fought me?’
 ‘Yes, sword in hand.’